 Don’t you agree that they are oh so cute?

 Here’s another great project I did with my Finish Max . . .
-These are my supplies.
+These are my supplies to complete my painted glass bottles project.
 Wine bottles (and a couple of random jars) plus some Heirloom Traditions French Vanilla chalk type paint.

 How to paint bottles with a paint sprayer